zexiangliu/abstr-ref2tlsf/README.md

 * Write down your spec in the form of `[]A && <>[]B && (&&_i []<>C_i)`.
 * Execute `abstr2TLSF.m` or `abstr2TLSF_brief.m` to convert the spec and the abstraction into the TLSF format:
   * Use `abstr2TLSF.m` for a more readable TLSF file.
   * Use `abstr2TLSF_brief.m` for a more compact TLSF file.
 It can encode the index of the input and output variable in numerical systems rather than decimal numbers.
-You need to choose the `compress rate`, which indicates the numberical system used for encoding, e.g. `compress_rate = 2`means that the encoding uses binary number.
+You need to choose the `compress rate`, which indicates the numerical system used for encoding, e.g. `compress_rate = 2`means that the encoding uses binary number.

 ## Example